RolandLeFranc/PlayReady/Docs/Overview/playreadycontentencryptionoverview.md

 ## PlayReady Header

 The PlayReady Header is an XML fragment that is inserted in the protected content header.
-The PlayReady Header contains information such as the [key identifier](keyandkeyidskids1.md), or kid identifers (KIDs) of the keys used to encrypt the content, and the default server URL for license acquisition (LA).
+The PlayReady Header contains information such as the [key identifier](keyandkeyidskids1.md) or key identifers (KIDs) of the keys used to encrypt the content, and the default server URL for license acquisition (LA).
 Additional information may be added, such as the content ID (CID), owner ID, and other operator-specific data.
 Other optional information describing additional business rules may be stored in the PlayReady Header.
 For more information about the PlayReady Header and the PlayReady Object, see the [PlayReady Header Specification](https://www.microsoft.com/playready/documents/).